Table Of Contents

 Microsoft’s Tye is a .Net framework for building, testing, and deploying distributed apps and microservices.
 Project Tye provides a local orchestrator for developing microservices and deploying them to Kubernetes with minimal configuration.

-The tool enables you to run multiple services with one command, make use of dependencies in containers, and use simple conventions to discover the addresses of other services.
+The tool enables you to run multiple services with one command, use dependencies in containers, and use simple conventions to discover the addresses of other services.

 Kubernetes Command-Line Tools